vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 let b:undo_indent = 'setlocal autoindent<'
 ```

-The stock `$VIMRUNTIME/indent/php.vim` still loads after this script, but it
+The stock `$VIMRUNTIME/indent/php.vim` still loads after this script, but
-reaches its load guard and halts, leaving our single setting intact.
-In doing
+execution never gets past the load guard, leaving our single setting of
-this, we’ve now replaced the `php` indent plugin with our own.
-Perhaps we’ll
+`'autoindent'`intact.
+In doing this, we’ve now replaced the `php` indent plugin
-refine it a bit more later, or write an [`'indentexpr'`][ie] for it that we
+with our own.
+Perhaps we’ll refine it a bit more later, or write an
-prefer.
+[`'indentexpr'`][ie] for it that we prefer.

 ### Advanced example